nullcon/hackim-2019/re/rev3al/README.md

+# Reveal

 Flag: `wh3N1TsD4rk0ut`

+Description: `qemu is for n00bs.
+Ours is the real deal!`

 Reverse the switch cases to figure out which opcode in `chal.o.1` and `chal.o.2` corresponds to which case of the decoder.
 Each opcode is 32 bits in size.
 Each instruction contains contains 1 byte which corresponds to a switch case and 2 bytes which correspond to 2 operands.